eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `authentication_kubeconfig` - (Computed) - String - AuthenticationKubeconfig is the path to an Authentication Kubeconfig.
 - `authorization_kubeconfig` - (Computed) - String - AuthorizationKubeconfig is the path to an Authorization Kubeconfig.
 - `authorization_always_allow_paths` - (Computed) - List(String) - AuthorizationAlwaysAllowPaths is the list of HTTP paths to skip during authorization.
+- `external_cloud_volume_plugin` - (Computed) - String - ExternalCloudVolumePlugin is a fallback mechanism that allows a legacy, in-tree cloudprovider to be used for volume plugins<br />even when an external cloud controller manager is being used.
+This can be used instead of installing CSI.
+The value should<br />be the same as is used for the --cloud-provider flag, i.e. "aws".
 - `enable_profiling` - (Computed) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.

 ### leader_election_configuration